PierreSenellart/provsql/doc/provsql.md

 The ProvSQL system currently supports proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance, arbitrary semiring provenance, with or without monus (m-semiring), in the free m-semiring, or specialized to any m-semiring of choice.
-It also supports probability computation from the provenance, through a variety of methods.
+It also supports where-provenance and probability computation from the provenance, through a variety of methods.

 The following SQL queries are currently supported.
 * Regular SELECT-FROM-WHERE queries (aka conjunctive queries with